 As you peruse those bargains, you’ll want to make sure that you’re not contributing to junking our planet by buying unneccessary stuff that ends up in landfill.
 Consider if the stuff you’re buying has been made in a sustainable and ethical way.
-Oxfam has released a report on Australian fashion brands and how they’re doing in the ethical/fair pay stakes.
-Here’s how they ranked.
+Oxfam’s 2022 report on Australian fashion brands and how they’re doing in the ethical/fair pay stakes ranks the following: .

 Best & Less

-Fair pay doesn’t neccessarily mean sustainable production, but many small independent fashion retailers like Arnsdorf, A.BCH and Citizen Wolf are doing both.
+Fair pay doesn’t necessarily mean sustainable production, but many independent fashion brands like Arnsdorf, A.BCH, autark, Citizen Wolf, Erik-Yvon and Solomon Street for example are doing both.
 There’s a growing list of labels like these that are mindful of their footprint on the environment.
 To find more, a good place to start looking is Ethical Clothing Australia.

 Look for Alternatives

 If it’s jeans you’re after you don’t have to buy them, you can now lease them.
 You read it correctly.
 Lease instead of buy.
 Ethical Dutch clothing company Mud Jeans, which has the highest sustainability ranking available, offers a repair and rental service where you can lease the jeans for a year!